George Richardson Memorial Stadium

 On April 15, 2021, Queen’s announced construction on a new pavilion for Richardson Stadium, to be completed by April 2023.

-The pavilion will provide enhanced amenities for student-athletes, coaches, spectators, and community members.
+The pavilion now provides enhanced amenities for student-athletes, coaches, spectators, and community members.
 Over 300 Queen’s alumni contributed more than $11 million to the project, with the lead gift coming from Stu and Kim Lang.

-For spectators, the pavilion will connect the entire stadium at the concourse level and provide the permanent home of the Gaels Club, which will offer concessions as well as an elevated viewing area.
-It will also create a new prominent entrance that will serve as the gateway to the stadium.
+For spectators, the pavilion connects the entire stadium at the concourse level and provides the permanent home of the Gaels Club, offers concessions as well as an elevated viewing area.
+It also creates a new prominent entrance that serves as the gateway to the stadium.

-Kingston community members will benefit as well, as the pavilion will provide increased access to Richardson Stadium for participants in programs such as the Junior Gaels, which connects local youth with Queen’s student-athletes for mentorship and inspiration.
+Kingston community members benefit as well, as the pavilion provides increased access to Richardson Stadium for participants in programs such as the Junior Gaels, which connects local youth with Queen’s student-athletes for mentorship and inspiration.